When does a physical system compute?: Computation and simulation

 There are several, qualitatively different, ways in which simulation is used, which we can show within this framework.
 Consider the decomposition of a simulation shown in figure \ref{fullsim}.
-Simulation is viewed as form of prediction: wanting to find the outcome of the physical evolution of $P$ without actually evolving $P$ to $P^\prime$.
+Simulation is viewed as form of prediction, by comparison with figure \ref{predict}(b): the aim is to find the outcome of the physical evolution of $\p$ without actually evolving $\p$ to $\p^\prime$.
 However, rather than the prediction being performed purely abstractly, the abstract evolution is worked out using a computation.
 Simulation of one system by another is therefore a compute cycle nested within a predict cycle.
-Importantly, the physical evolution $P^\prime$ is taken to match up abstractly with the computational evolution, $M^\prime(P) \approx M(P^\prime)$.
+Importantly, the physical evolution $\p^\prime$ is taken to match up abstractly with the computational evolution, $m^\prime_\p \approx m_{\p^\prime}$.
 This is the case when the simulation is accepted as a good guide to the physical evolution; examples include when novel hardware is simulated for the purposes of testing and programming before it is built.